Financing & Leasing is available on this vehicle, for more details please visit our financing & leasing page here.

 Shipped to Daytona 1967; Factory Works entry; only 350 SCD entered (note that 6 of the 250 SCD’s were entered as well).
 This 350 SCD was entered by Reno Leoni and Franco Farne (team racers) in the Expert Lightweight class.
 The 350 SCD was fastest in trials but failed AMA technical inspection because the new valve system was considered a “change in basic design”.
 The bike created quite a buzz at Daytona nevertheless and in the end.

-From 1967 to the early, is considered to have received more publicity by virtue of not racing officially against the Yamahas.1970's (circa 1973), the bike was stored by Ducati Works Team personnel, including Farne and Leoni, at a local Daytona Italian bike shop where it remained effectively on display only.
+From 1967 to the early 1970's (circa 1973), Ducati is considered to have received more publicity by virtue of not racing officially against the Yamahas.
+The bike was stored by Ducati Works Team personnel, including Farne and Leoni, at a local Daytona Italian bike shop where it remained effectively on display only.
 In 1973, the 350 SCD was sold to Joe Camillio of Washington D.C. an avid collector of race bikes and cars.
 Camillio stored at his home and there the bike remained, unshown, unused and untouched for approximately 40 years, where it fell into some level of disrepair.

 In 2011, Dragone Motorsports of Westport, CT received the 350SCD in trade from Camillio, who was a frequent customer of Dragone’s, with whom he had done many deals over the years.
 In 2012 Dragone included the 350 SCD in their inaugural annual classic car auction at their Westport, CT location.
 The enthusiastic current owner won the bike at auction outbidding the Ducati Factory Museum after their telephone line went down in the midst of bidding.
 In 2013 the owner commissioned Colton Amster of Redline Restorations to perform a full Concours caliber restoration of the SCD 350 to original race form.
 Reno Leoni from his Italy home and per visits to the US, and Leoni's confidante, Steve Mahanes of Virginia, consulted and assisted in the restoration which was completed in 2016.